What Are Rice Rolling Papers Made Of and Other Rolling Paper Myths

 Beyond just the rolling paper, when it comes to pre-rolled cones, a quality cone will have a straight gum line.
 This means that you are smoking the minimum amount of paper because the rolling paper doesn’t overlap onto itself over and over again.
 Overlapping paper means that some parts of the joint are thicker than others.
 This can affect how it burns and can create issues like canoeing.

 Lastly, a quality rolling paper will be free from pesticides and heavy metals.
 These are easily avoidable for most types of rolling papers, but they start to pop up when uncommon materials start being used for rolling papers.
 For example, roses require a lot of pesticides to grow at scale, and no one is particularly looking for heavy metals in the soil either.
-This typically isn’t an issue, as most roses are for looking at, but it becomes an issue when the petals are consumed.
+This typically isn’t an issue, as most roses are for looking at, but it becomes an issue when those rose petals are smoked.

-At Custom Cones USA, we know what it takes to create a quality rolling paper.
+At Custom Cones USA, we know what it takes to create a quality rolling paper and a quality pre rolled cone.
 It’s why we are constantly testing our products for additives, pesticides, and heavy metals, and it’s why we build our pre-rolled cones with a straight gum line.
-Everything we do is intended to produce a quality experience for the producer and consumer.
-Have more questions?
-Feel free to reach out to our Pre-Roll Experts any time!

 The truth about what rolling papers is wrapped in misleading marketing language.
 Why are some labeled “rice papers” when rice is not used in their production, and why is “unbleached” a selling point when bleach isn’t used to make rolling papers?